 Mark Pennington was serving as a K−6 reading specialist for Elk Grove Unified School District in Northern California.
 This culturally diverse district was expanding rapidly and reading specialists served as curricular coaches and trainers.
 Mark began writing curriculum to supplement district resources in English-language arts and reading.
 Working at several elementary schools, Mark co-taught lessons in intermediate and upper elementary classrooms and began sharing his instructional approaches and materials in district workshops.
 A popular speaker at educational conferences, teachers began asking for his materials and comprehensive supplementary programs.

-Seeing a need for balanced literacy teaching resources, Mark launched online eBooks on his own Pennington Publishing website.
+Mark launched online eBooks on his own Pennington Publishing website.
 Print materials followed as demand increased for his programs.
 As the Common Core State Standards were rapidly adopted by most states, Mark filled a niche with his popular Teaching the Language Strand Grades 4−8 programs to help teachers teach and students learn the rigorous grammar, usage, mechanics, spelling, vocabulary, and knowledge of use standards.

 A prolific blogger, Mark has written hundreds of informative articles.
 Mark continues to speak at educational conferences and conducts workshops on assessment-based ELA/Reading instruction.
 Most importantly, Mark is still teaching seventh graders and using his own materials to “catch up and keep up” students with grade-level Common Core Standards.